thecartercenter/nemo-docs/content/users/users.rst

 User Groups`.
 In the list, you can click:

 - :guilabel:`List Members` to view a list of all users in the group.
-- :guilabel:`Pencil icon` to change the name of the user group.
+- :fa:`pencil` to change the name of the user group.
-- :guilabel:`Trashcan icon` to delete the user group.
+- :fa:`trash` to delete the user group.

 .. |Import Users| image:: Import-Users.png